Madison, Wisconsin: Sports

-Madison is known for having its athletics fan base centered on the University of Wisconsin-Madison.

-The UW–Madison teams play their home-field sporting events in venues in and around Madison.
-The Wisconsin Badgers football team plays at Camp Randall Stadium where crowds of as many as 83,000 have attended games.
-The Wisconsin Badgers men's basketball and Wisconsin Badgers men's ice hockey teams play at the Kohl Center.
-Construction on the $76 million arena was completed in 1997.
-The Wisconsin Badgers women's ice hockey team plays at the LaBahn Arena.
-Some events are played at the county-owned Alliant Energy Center (formerly Dane County Memorial Coliseum) and the University-owned Wisconsin Field House.
+Madison's most prominent athletics are centered on the University of Wisconsin–Madison, whose teams compete as the Wisconsin Badgers in NCAA Division I. The Wisconsin Badgers football team plays at Camp Randall Stadium where crowds of as many as 83,000 have attended games.
+The Wisconsin Badgers men's basketball and Wisconsin Badgers men's ice hockey teams play at the Kohl Center, while the Wisconsin Badgers women's ice hockey team plays at LaBahn Arena.
+Some events are played at the county-owned Alliant Energy Center and the university-owned Wisconsin Field House.

-In 2014, the Madison Capitols made their return to the Madison area following 19 years of dormancy.
-The Capitols play their home games at Bob Suter's Capitol Ice Arena following three years at Alliant Energy Center.

-On May 17, 2018, it was announced that Forward Madison FC would become Madison's first professional soccer team, and are members of USL League One.
-They play their home matches at the historic Breese Stevens Field.
+Forward Madison FC became Madison's first professional soccer team in 2018 and are members of USL League One.
+They play their home matches at Breese Stevens Field.
+A professional women's soccer club will join the USL Super League in 2025.
+Other pro-level teams in the city include the Madison Radicals, an ultimate frisbee club of the Ultimate Frisbee Association which debuted in 2013, and LOVB Madison, a member of League One Volleyball.

-Madison is home to the Madison Mallards, a college wood-bat summer baseball league team in the Northwoods League.
+The Madison Capitols of the junior-level United States Hockey League were revived in 2014 and play their home games at Bob Suter's Capitol Ice Arena.
+The Madison Mallards are a college wood-bat summer baseball league team in the Northwoods League.
 They play in Warner Park on the city's north side from June to August.

-Prominent sports teams
+The Madison Night Mares summer softball team competes in the same league.

 Former teams

+The Madison Cardinals were an early football team that lost each of the three games they ever played, all coming in 1936.
+Two were in the Northwest Football League and the third was a 62-0 exhibition blowout to the Green Bay Packers.
+The Cardinals failed to attract University of Wisconsin graduates as promised, and the La Crosse Old Style Lagers ran up the score in a 100-0 drubbing intending to push them out of the league.
+The Cardinals folded just days later.

-The Madison Muskies, a Class A, Midwest League affiliate of the Oakland A's, left town in 1993 after 11 seasons.
-The Madison Hatters, another Class A, Midwest League team, played in Madison for only the 1994 season.
-The Madison Black Wolf, an independent Northern League franchise lasted five seasons (1996–2000), before decamping for Lincoln, Nebraska.
+The Madison Muskies, a Class-A Midwest League affiliate of the Oakland Athletics, left town in 1993 after 11 seasons.
+The Madison Hatters, another Class-A Midwest League team, played in Madison for only the 1994 season.
+The Madison Black Wolf, an independent Northern League franchise lasted five seasons (1996–2000) before decamping for Lincoln, Nebraska.